mom kissing her baby with a cold next to a humidifier in the nursery

 Snot Suckers

 Yes, these sound gross – welcome to parenthood – but you don’t actually come into contact with the snot.
-The award-winning Belvital baby nose cleaner uses your own suction to gently clear stuffy noses and all the mucus gets trapped in the filter.
+The award-winning NoseFrida SnotSucker uses your own suction to clear stuffy noses gently, and all the mucus gets trapped in the filter.
 Most parents preferred this over bulb aspirators because they had more control over the suction.

 Saline Spray